ctorresunimag95/Designs/MultipleIdentityProvider/options.md

 Use **Option B (Entra External ID)** unless you have specific requirements for advanced CIAM flows (custom onboarding, complex consent, rich email journeys).
 In that case, use **Option C** — keeping Auth0 strictly for external users with no impact on the internal Entra path.

-**Option A** is viable in these specific scenarios:

-1. Auth0 is already your org's strategic CIAM platform Other products in the org already use Auth0 as the identity hub.
-Unifying under it is simplification, not added complexity.

-2. Internal Entra usage is shallow
-You're using Entra purely as a user directory — no Conditional Access policies enforced, no PIM, no device compliance checks, no Intune integration.
-If none of those are in play, federating Entra into Auth0 costs you nothing real.

-3. External users will far outnumber internal users When the app's primary audience becomes external, optimizing auth around the majority makes sense.
-Internal users become the "special case" handled via federation.

-4. You need consistent identity features across both user types Same MFA policy, same progressive profiling, same branding, same session management for internal and external.
-Entra External ID can't unify this; Auth0 as the hub can.
+**Option A** is viable only when Auth0 is already the org's strategic identity platform, internal Entra usage is shallow (no Conditional Access, no PIM), or external users will far outnumber internal users.